temporalio/documentation/docs/learning-paths/background-checks/application-design-and-implementation.md

 To encrypt data in the Temporal Platform, we use a customized [Data Converter](/docs/content/what-is-a-data-converter).

-A custom Data Converter works in conjunction with a Context Propagator.

-## How do we know what the status of each Workflow Execution is?
+## How do we know what the status of a Background Check is

+The status refers to the whether a Background Check is Open or Closed.

-We can use the Temporal Platform's built-in List APIs to see the status of any of our Workflow Executions.
+We can use the Temporal Platform's [Visibility APIs](/docs/content/what-is-advanced-visibility) to see the status of any of our Workflow Executions.
+In this application we wrapped the `bgc-company list` command around these Visibility APIs.
+We also make sure to add custom Search Attributes to our Background Check Workflows.
+When we run `bgc-company list` we are using the Visibility APIs and passing a [List Filter](/docs/content/what-is-a-list-filter) that gives us back only the Background Check Workflow Executions.

+## How do we know what the state of a Background Check is?

+Not the same as "status", state refers to the values of variables in the Background Check Workflow Execution.
+We can know the state by sending a Query to a Background Check.
+The Background Check is developed to listen for a Query and provide data in response.
+Our Background Check actually provides the same object in response to a Query as it does when the function returns.
+Temporal automatically provides the result of the function if the Workflow Execution is in a closed state when the Query is processed by the Temporal Cluster.

+This means that we can use a Query to get the state of a Background Check at any time.
+We can see this implemented in the [Background Check Workflow Definition](/docs/learning-paths/background-checks/main-background-check) where the Query Handler is set.

+We also use a Query to get the details of the Candidate from the Employer Verification Workflow Execution when the Researcher uses the Web UI to load and verify the Candidate information.

 ## How do we get data into a running Workflow Execution?